-Route 1: Students take Double award Science GCSE over Years 10 and 11 resulting in 2 GCSEs.
+Route 1: Students take AQA Trilogy Science GCSE over years 10 and 11.
+This results in 2 GCSE grades across the 3 science disciplines of Biology, Chemistry and Physics.

-Route 2: Students with an aptitude for Science have the choice to select Triple Science in one of their option blocks.
-Students with this opportunity have been selected by their Science Teacher as ideal candidates to study the separate Sciences resulting in three separate GCSEs in Biology, Chemistry and Physics.
+Route 2: Students with an aptitude for Science have the choice to select AQA Triple Science in one of their option blocks.
+Students with this opportunity have been selected by their Year 9 Science Teacher as ideal candidates to study the separate Sciences.
+This results in three separate GCSEs in Biology, Chemistry and Physics.

-For further information contact science@southwolds.uk
+For further information contact sciencedept@southwolds.uk